hatsyjs/http-header-value/README.md

 Some headers may contain comments enclosed in parentheses.
 > `User-Agent:` __`Mozilla/5.0 (X11; Linux x86_64; rv:70.0) Gecko/20100101 Firefox/70.0`__

-Comments parsing is disabled by default.
-But can be enabled in custom parser.
-Such parser recognizes top-level comments.
+Comments parsing disabled by default.
+It can be enabled in a custom parser.
+Then it would recognize top-level comments.
-But typically it is enough to use an `hthvParseCommented()` parser.
+It is typically enough to use an `hthvParseCommented()` parser though.
 ```typescript
 import { hthvParseCommented } from '@hatsy/http-header-value';

 hthvParseCommented('Mozilla/5.0 (X11; Linux x86_64; rv:70.0) Gecko/20100101 Firefox/70.0')
     .map(item => item.v); // ['Mozilla/5.0', 'X11', 'Gecko/20100101', 'Firefox/70.0'];
 ```

 ### URIs